webrecorder/kubecaptures-backend/README.md

 9. Configure the Helm chart to use our custom KubeCaptures images instead of the Browserkube defaults:
     - touch `config.yml`
-    - add `main_image: webrecorder/kubecaptures-main:dev`
+    - add `main_image: 'webrecorder/kubecaptures-main:dev'`
-    - add `driver_image: webrecorder/kubecaptures-driver:dev`
+    - add `driver_image: 'webrecorder/kubecaptures-driver:dev'`

 10. Run `helm install bk browserkube/browserkube -f ./config.yaml` to install a release (here, arbitrarily named "bk") of the chart on the currently configured Kubernetes cluster.
 If successful, `helm list` will list the `bk` release, and `kubectl get services` will list the `browserkube` service, and you should be able to see the service and its pods in the Kubernetes dashboard. `kubectl get namespaces` should list the (newly-created) namespace specified by the `browser_namespace` config value.

-11. Expose the Minio service to your local machine on port 9000, and in another terminal window, expose the Browserkube service on port 8080:
+11. Expose the Minio service to your local machine on port 9000, and in another terminal window, expose the Browserkube/KubeCaptures service on port 8080:
     ```
     kubectl port-forward service/minio 9000
     kubectl port-forward service/browserkube 8080:80